 Award Snub: Many people did not take kindly to the band losing the "Best Rock Performance" Grammy to Imagine Dragons.
 Josh Homme even lampshaded this during a live performance soon after, jokingly announcing that he was performing an Imagine Dragons cover.
 Needless to say, the audience was not amused by this.

-Broken Base: When the audio for The Way You Used To Do, the fanbase was pretty split on it, mostly because it was the first song from Villains that was released and it was very different from their other stuff, but the fanbase mostly solidified again by the time the album released.
+Broken Base: When the audio for The Way You Used To Do was released, the fanbase was pretty split on it, mostly because it was the first available song from Villains and it was very different from their other stuff.
+The fanbase mostly solidified again by the time the album released.

 Ensemble Dark Horse: "You Think I Ain't Worth a Dollar, but I Feel Like a Millionaire" is one of the most popular songs on Songs for the Deafnote it probably helps that Nick Oliveri does a pretty good Metal Scream, but was never released as a single.